ji-zai/personal-site/content/essays/seek-truth.md

 For most of us, what our conscious mind wants are the usual things: i.e. to do good for the world, peace and harmony, etc.

-But all our subconscious mind cares about is self-preservation [x], and in our modern world, this manifests as a craving for external validation and status.
+But all our subconscious mind cares about is self-preservation, and in our modern world, this manifests as a craving for external validation and status.
 It’s hardwired deep into our psyche as part of evolution.

 Your conscious mind needs internal consistency to have self-respect and feel like it’s sane.
 Your subconscious knows this, which is why it needs to hide its cravings from your conscious mind.
 It warps your perception of reality to make your conscious mind believe you’re putting the team above you, while deep down in the subconscious layers, you’re actually optimizing for getting your face on the cover of Forbes.